How To Snap Out Of Depression

 22. Lastly, there is a lot of truth to the old saying laughter is the best medicine.
 You could go to a comedy club, watch a funny movie, hang out with friends that make laugh, catch up with old friends and reminisce on old times, or simply look for funny videos on Youtube – this one makes me smile :)

-Just to reiterate though – if you’ve been feeling this way for a while then it’s a good idea to seek professional help.
+Just to reiterate – if you’ve been feeling depressed for a while then it’s a good idea to seek professional help.

 Image credit: kalandrakas